 How It Works

 When you get approved for a Chapter 7 bankruptcy, the process fully discharges your eligible debts.
 They are forgiven in full.
-Most people filing Chapter 7 bankruptcy can exempt their assets, meaning they can keep them.
+Most people filing for Chapter 7 bankruptcy can exempt their assets, meaning they can keep them.
 Most people who qualify for a Chapter 7 bankruptcy do not have excessive non-exempt assets such as extra vehicles, a second home or a vacation home, stocks and other investments, and other high-value items.

 The “Means Test”